JayaswalVivek/BERT_Based_Regression/README.md

+## DistilBERT for a Language-based Regression Task

-This repository contains the code for using DistilBERT for a language-model based regression task.
-The regression task relates to a Kaggle challenge (CommonLit Readability Prize) and the input data sets can be downloaded from Kaggle.
+An implementaion of DistilBERT for performing the regression task for Kaggle's "CommonLit Readability Prize" challenge.
+The input data sets can be downloaded from Kaggle.

 Validation Data RMSE (as per Kaggle dashboard): 0.606